Ajit Mohan: Career

 In September 2018, Mohan was named vice president and managing director of Facebook India, where he oversaw Facebook's Indian operations starting in January 2019.
 In 2020, Mohan appeared before the Parliament of India's Standing Committee on Information Technology, which was led by a member of the opposition Congress party, on behalf of Facebook India to discuss "safeguarding citizens' rights" and the "prevention of misuse of social/online news media platforms".
 In 2021, he was summoned by the Delhi Legislative Assembly's Peace and Harmony Committee to appear as a witness on behalf of Facebook India in connection with the 2020 Delhi riots.
 A representative of the Assembly said Mohan was asked to lend his expertise and provide recommendations in order to prevent similar incidents fueled by social media, and no "coercive action" was intended.
 According to The Hindu, Mohan told the Supreme Court "that he was well within his rights to remain silent" and "[did] not wish to be part of a highly polarised political debate".
 He "accused the Assembly of threatening him with 'breach of privilege' if he did not appear before the Committee to testify" and filed a plea, which was dismissed by the Supreme Court in July.
 Instead of Mohan, Facebook India's public policy director appeared before the Committee in November.

-Mohan holds the same role at Meta India, following Facebook Inc.'s rebrand in 2021.
-He stepped down from his role as vice president and managing director of Facebook India Online Services Pvt Ltd, the Indian subsidiary of Meta Platforms in November 2022 to join rival Snap Inc. From January 2023, he will be succeeded in the role by Sandhya Devanathan.
+Following Facebook Inc.'s rebrand in 2021, Mohan worked at the same role at Meta India.
+He stepped down from the role as vice president and managing director of Facebook India Online Services Pvt Ltd, the Indian subsidiary of Meta Platforms in November 2022 to join rival Snap Inc. From January 2023, he will be succeeded in the role by Sandhya Devanathan (current vice president and managing director of Meta India).